greenido/hackdaymanifesto.github.com/index.markdown

 at least fast ethernet feeding into a gigabit backbone arranged in a star or extended star topology.

+### Sharing files

+You can try peer to peer options like: https://www.sharefest.me/ or just arrange a local NAS.
+Another option is to create a shared directoy with Google Drive, Dropbox etc'.

 ## Power

 ### Power sockets